 The Effects of Brew Temperature and Extraction on Acidity

-Despite a lot of common myths about extraction ratios, brewing temperatures and brewing methods, we found acidity concentrations to remain very consistent in the tests we performed for this article.
+Despite a lot of common myths about extraction ratios, brewing temperatures, and brewing methods, we found acidity concentrations to remain very consistent in the tests we performed for this article.

-Tests were done using a French Press, a Vietnamese drip brewer, a standard drip brewer, an espresso machine at highest temperature and pressure, and cold brew performed at several variations in concentration from 1:3 coffee to water to 1:4 coffee to water.
+Tests were done using a French Press, a Vietnamese drip brewer, a standard drip brewer, an espresso machine at the highest temperature and pressure, and a cold brew performed at several variations in concentration from 1:3 coffee to water to 1:4 coffee to water.
 Brew temperatures ranged from 70° (for the “cold brew”) to 205°F for the espresso.
 The variance in all cases was under .2 on the meter for all tests.
 We found the commonly held belief that cold brew is less acidic to be largely inaccurate… although there was a .1 – .2 drop in acidity for the cold brew, we can’t really call that significant.

 Some Benefits of Blonde Roasts

 Recent research has pointed out the awesome anti-oxidation benefits of coffee in general, and also something that was not generally known: The “silverskin” of the coffee bean has health properties similar in nature to ascorbic acid (Vitamin C) and up to 400 times the efficacy of Vitamin C pound-for-pound!
 Researchers and developers are looking at ways to harness the anti-oxidation and health benefits of coffee silverskin as a food supplement for populations suffering from lack of naturally occurring Vitamin C or other anti-oxidants.
 The great thing about this substance is that it is not destroyed by the heat of brewing, even though it is reduced.
-Even discarded coffee grounds contain a large amount of antioxidant.
+Even discarded coffee grounds contain a large number of antioxidants.

 The lower the roast level, the higher the amount of many of the beneficial substances of coffee.
 However, there is a limit.
 Green, unroasted coffee beans actually have no antioxidant effect.
 The beans need to be heated to 170° or more to create the chemical change that activates these anti-oxidants.
 Also, green beans have many substances that are not healthy, and can even cause nausea and other strong effects.
-These substances are converted to other molecular structures that are not harmful when coffee is heated, which is why it is generally recognized that green bean extract should not be made from uncooked beans, but rather from beans boiled at least 12 minutes.
+These substances are converted to other molecular structures that are not harmful when coffee is heated, which is why it is generally recognized that green bean extract should not be made from uncooked beans, but rather from beans boiled for at least 12 minutes.

 Blonde Roast coffee has significantly more antioxidant potential than darker roasts, so there is a health benefit there.